WebSocket implementation for UNIX shell

 The websocket.sh

-layer was created for Linux Deploy to be able to manage containers from the browser, but it can also be used for other purposes.
+layer was created for Linux Deploy to be able to manage containers from the browser, but it can also be used for other purposes as well.

 Comments